 The success of the proposed Trans-Pacific Partnership trade deal, which has been successfully negotiated but is yet to be finalized, is expected to have important consequences for the Canadian economy moving forward.

-Forecasting the CAD to EUR exchange rate based on historical data
+CAD to EUR exchange rate history

-This contributed to the strong performance of the euro during this period, but it soon became apparent that the US recession was going to have global consequences.
-As the recession spread to Europe and the European Central Bank upped the subprime rate to 1.5%, the value of the euro dropped in comparison to the performance of the CAD.
+Canada’s economy has been the driver of strong, consistent rates, though the euro has always valued higher.
+The US recession spread to Europe causing the European Central Bank to up the subprime rates to 1.5% — causing the EUR value to drop in comparison to the CAD.
 This led to the CAD’s highest ever value against the euro, peaking well above the 80-cent mark in mid 2012.